chipsneutrino/chips-env/README.md

 ## Environment Setup

-For the simulation, event hit mapper and reconstruction use the environment provided here by running...
+To setup the environment to use the event generation, simulation, mapper and reconstruction use...

 ```
 $ source setup.sh
 ```

 ### UCL Installation
-To use the UCL installation for event generation(GENIE) use...
+To use the old UCL installation of everything use...

 ```
 $ source setup-ucl.sh